-VLAN Config
+> VLAN Config

 VLAN ID: Enter the VLAN ID to enable IGMP Snooping for the desired VLAN.
 Router Port Time: Specify the aging time of the router port.
 Within this time, if the switch doesn't receive IGMP query message from the router port, it will consider this port is not a router port any more.
 Member Port Time: Specify the aging time of the member port.
 Within this time, if the switch doesn't receive IGMP report message from the member port, it will consider this port is not a member port any more.
 Leave Time: Specify the interval between the switch receiving a leave message from a host and the switch removing the host from the multicast groups.
-Static Router Port: Select the static router port which is mainly used in the network with stable topology.
+Static Router Ports: Enter the static router port which is mainly used in the network with stable topology.
 VLAN Table VLAN ID Select: Click the Select button to quick-select the corresponding VLAN ID based on the ID number you entered.
 Select: Select the desired VLAN ID for configuration.
 It is multi-optional.
 VLAN ID: Displays the VLAN ID.
 Router Port Time: Displays the router port time of the VLAN.

+Leave Time:

-Member Port Time: Displays the member port time of the VLAN.
-Leave Time: Displays the leave time of the VLAN.
+Displays the leave time of the VLAN.

 Router Port: Displays the router port of the VLAN.